rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/modules-explained-mjs-cjs/+page.md

 ### CommonJS (CJS)

 Node.js, a runtime for executing JavaScript outside the browser, was created to leverage JavaScript's asynchronous, event-driven nature for backend development.
-This allowed developers to use JavaScript for both front-end and back-end programming.

-To manage dependencies and modularize code, Node.js introduced **CommonJS (CJS)** as a module system, allowing developers to `require()` files and export functionality using `module.exports`:
+To manage dependencies and modularize code, Node.js introduced **CommonJS (CJS)**, a module system allowing developers to `require()` files and export functionality using `module.exports`:

 ```js
 const fs = require('fs');
 module.exports = { greet: () => console.log('Hello!') };
 ```

-CommonJS became the standard for Node.js, but it wasn't supported in browsers.
+CommonJS became the standard for Node.js but wasn't supported in browsers.

 ### ES Modules (ESM)